D. T. Sheffler

 Ph.D., Philosophy, The Catholic University of America

-Dr. Thaddeus Kozinski teaches Political Philosophy at John Adams Academy and Great Books for Angelicum Academy.
+Dr. Thaddeus Kozinski teaches Political Philosophy, Latin, and Logic at John Adams Academy in Northern California, and great books for Angelicum Academy.
 Previously he was Academic Dean and Associate Professor of Philosophy and Humanities at Wyoming Catholic College.
-His latest books are Modernity as Apocalypse: Sacred Nihilism and the Counterfeits of Logos, and Words, Concepts, Reality: Aristotelian Logic for Teenagers.
+His latest books are Modernity as Apocalypse: Sacred Nihilism and the Counterfeits of Logos and Words, Concepts, Reality: Aristotelian Logic for Teenagers.

 JAY WILE

-Dr. Wile has taught at Ball State University and Anderson University.
+Dr. Jay L. Wile has taught at Indiana University, Ball State University, and Anderson University.
 He has won several awards for excellence in teaching and has published more than 30 articles in peer-reviewed scientific literature, mostly based on the research he did for the National Science Foundation.
-He is best known for founding Apologia Educational Ministries and for his popular science textbooks published by Apologia and his ward-winning “Exploring Creation With…” series of junior high and high school science textbooks and as well as his elementary science series that teaches science in the context of history.
+He is best known for his award-winning K-12 science textbooks, which have been translated into four different languages and are used in private schools and homeschools around the world.

 MARTIN COTHRAN

-M.A., Christian Apologetics at the Simon Greenleaf University (now a part of Trinity University)
+M.A., Christian Apologetics, Simon Greenleaf University (now a part of Trinity University)

-B.A., Philosophy and Economics at the University of California Santa Barbara
+B.A., Philosophy and Economics, University of California, Santa Barbara

-Martin teaches Latin, Logic, and Rhetoric at Highlands Latin School in Louisville, Kentucky and is widely quoted on education and other public policy issues in Reuters News Service, USA Today, the New York Times, the Washington Post.
+He has taught Latin, Logic, and Rhetoric at Highlands Latin School in Louisville, Kentucky and is widely quoted on education and other public policy issues in Reuters News Service, USA Today, the New York Times, and the Washington Post.
 The Lexington Herald-Leader called him “the master of the thirty-second sound bite,” and the Associated Press has described him as “articulate and relentless.”
-His expertise on education and public policy and made him the most frequent guest on Kentucky Educational Television’s “Kentucky Tonight,” a statewide weekly public affairs program.
+His expertise on education and public policy has made him the most frequent guest on Kentucky Educational Television’s “Kentucky Tonight,” a statewide weekly public affairs program.

 Kyle Janke

-Kyle is an accomplished English educator at Highlands Latin School in Louisville, KY.
-He is the author of A Classical History of Art, a seminal work that provides a comprehensive account of the evolution of Western art over 5,000 years, emphasizing the primacy of classical values in the domains of sculpture, architecture, and painting.
-Through this exceptional exposition, students gain a profound appreciation of aesthetics and develop a refined vocabulary to engage with the Beautiful.
+Professor Kyle Janke teaches Literature and Art History at Highlands Latin School in Louisville, KY.
+He is the author of A Classical History of Art, a curriculum published through Memoria Press.
+This seminal work provides a comprehensive account of the evolution of Western art over 5,000 years, emphasizing the primacy of classical values in the domains of sculpture, architecture, and painting.

 BEAU WESTON